Preparing for an Optimization

 When using a sub-only configuration, you are restricted to using this option.
 See Reference level below for more information.

 You can also specify this option for subs+mains configurations.
 You might want to do this if your main speakers do not have baffle step compensation and your DSP gives you the ability to equalize them.
-A lack of baffle step compensation in the main speakers will cause a 6 dB depression, like a low-frequency shelving cut, in their upper bass region.
-You might use an LF shelving filter with boost, along with a fixed reference level to accomplish a DIY baffle step compensation for your main speakers in this way.
+Using an LF shelving filter with boost, along with a fixed reference level, could accomplish a DIY baffle step compensation for your main speakers.

 Reference level